jedisct1/rust-seekable-stream-cipher/README.md

 Keccak and Ascon are a better fit for WebAssembly.
 They only use bitwise boolean operations on 64-bit words, require minimal temporary registers and can be efficiently scheduled by most compilers.
 Furthermore, they don't use look-up tables, so they are inherently more secure against side channels than e.g. AES.

-Using Keccak, a stream cipher with at least 128-bit security can be built using Keccak-f[1600] with 12 rounds and a 320-bit capacity, leaving 160 bytes for the rate.
-256-bit security can be achieved by reducing the rate to 128 bytes.
+Using Keccak, a stream cipher with at least 128-bit security can be built using Keccak-f[1600] with 12 rounds and a 320-bit capacity, leaving 160 bytes for the rate to absorb the context.

 The Ascon permutation is smaller.
-We use the parameters of the Ascon-PRF construction, which absorbs the context as 32 byte blocks, but 16 bytes is the maximum output rate.
+We use the parameters of the Ascon-PRF construction, which absorbs the context as 32 byte blocks.

 ### Benchmarks